alessblaze/pairline/README.md

-# Omegle
+# Pairline

 Anonymous text and video chat app with moderation tooling.
+Built for massive scale with true concurrency.

 ## Stack